Edit 1/08/2017: There’s now an updated version of this article on my channel

 She certainly has ambition.
 One that sets her as a major obstacle for Ashitaka and San’s wish to save the forest (the main hero and our princess Mononoke, respectively).

-Still he’s willing to face an enraged God when it comes to defend others.
+Still, he’s willing to face an enraged God when it comes to defending others.

 Lady Eboshi comes into play